reservoirpy/reservoirpy/README.md

       "R^2 score:", rsquare(X[502:], predictions))
 ```

-Run and analyse these two files to see how to make timeseries prediction with Echo State Networks:
+Run and analyse these two files (in the "tutorials/Simple Examples with Mackey-Glass" folder) to see how to make timeseries prediction with Echo State Networks:
 - simple_example_MackeyGlass.py (using the ESN class)

     ```bash